ltw-webdesign-1/curriculum/dinosaur-designs.md

           Target the whole page—since the `html` element surrounds everything we can use it to style the whole visible space
       - num: 2
         text: |
-          Change the background colour  of the whole page to `#f2f1ed`
+          Remember: this changes the whole layout math system—it’s super critical.
       - num: 3
         text: |
-          Change the text on the whole page to `Georgia` with a backup font of `serif`
+          Change the background colour  of the whole page to `#f2f1ed`
       - num: 4
         text: |
+          Change the text on the whole page to `Georgia` with a backup font of `serif`
+      - num: 5
+        text: |
           Set the `line-height` of the whole page to `1.5`—this is a nice line-height for the web, a little loose but makes the text very readable.

           We should do this every time we start a new website.
-      - num: 5
+      - num: 6
         text: |
           Don’t forget to close this chunk of CSS with a closing curly brace.
+      - num: "8-10"
+        text: |
+          Remember: this changes the whole layout math system—it’s super critical.
     after: |
       Now open the `index.html` in your browser and make the window narrower than normal.